Nick Pratto Player Props: Royals vs. Guardians

 - Pratto is batting .261 with 13 doubles, five home runs and 21 walks.

-- Pratto has an RBI in 14 of 54 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 25.9% of his games this year, Pratto has notched at least one RBI.
+In six of those games (11.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.